Choosing a Facility

 The main goal of the Community Care Facilities Licensing program is to ensure that licensed Community Care facilities meet and maintain the legislated requirements as described in legislation and treat those in care with dignity and respect, while recognizing the individuality of each person and honoring their rights.

-The Community Care Facilities Licensing program is responsible for monitoring compliance of licensed facilities to the Community Care and Assisted Living Act, the Community Care and Assisted Living Regulation, the Child Care Licensing Regulation and the Residential Care Regulation.
+The Community Care Facilities Licensing program is responsible for monitoring compliance of licensed facilities to the Community Care and Assisted Living Act, the Child Care Licensing Regulation, and the Residential Care Regulation.

 Tips for Choosing a Care Facility